Alcaro/Arlib/subproj/gravelcube/sandbox/README.txt

 Except that's not a syscall; glibc implements it as execve(/proc/self/fd/123), which won't work either.
 I could change the chroot to /proc/self/fd, but that'd probably screw up on fork().
-And I'm not chrooting to /proc, too high risk of granting access to something unauthorized (kernel command line, for example, or the symlink /proc/<broker's PID>/root/ -> /).
+And I'm not chrooting to /proc, too high risk of granting access to something unauthorized (for example the kernel command line).

 Instead, execveat() can be employed.
 Like other *at() functions, it takes a fd and a path, using the fd instead of the current directory if the path is relative.
 It also supports a flag to execute the